LED Lighting Supply / Blog / Lighting Guide for Education Institutions

 7. Are LEDs as Bright as Fluorescent Lamps?

 LEDs are brighter than fluorescent lamps.
 The brightness of LEDs is usually measured in lumens.
 Lumens help you to know how bright a bulb is as they measure the total visible light produced.
 The good thing about LEDs is that they need very few watts to produce a lot of lumens – unlike fluorescents and other traditional lights.
-Lumens can also tell you which LEDs will make perfect replacements for older lights.
+Lumens can also tell you which LEDs will replace older lights perfectly.

 8. Do We Have to Change the Lighting Infrastructure when We Install LEDs?

-No. you don’t.
+No, you don’t.
 Retrofit fixtures can directly replace older lighting systems.
-These fixtures come in a variety of designs and can replace any traditional lights – from indoor to outdoor.
+They come in a variety of designs and can replace any traditional light, from indoor to outdoor.